bids-standard/bids-specification/src/modality-specific-files/motion.md

 can be stored in the [`/sourcedata` directory](../common-principles.md#source-vs-raw-vs-derived-data).
 The original data format MAY hold more metadata than currently specified in the `*_motion.json` file.

-When multiple tracking systems are used to record motion or motion capture is used alongside the recording of other BIDS modalities, it may be necessary to temporally synchronise the recordings.
-To save the differences between recording onsets, column [acq_time](https://bids-specification.readthedocs.io/en/stable/glossary.html#objects.columns.acq_time__scans) of the `scans.tsv` file can be used.
+When multiple tracking systems are used to record motion or motion capture is used alongside the recording of other BIDS modalities, it may be necessary to temporally synchronize the recordings.
+To save the differences between recording onsets, column [`acq_time`](https://bids-specification.readthedocs.io/en/stable/glossary.html#objects.columns.acq_time__scans) of the [`scans.tsv`](https://bids-specification.readthedocs.io/en/stable/03-modality-agnostic-files.html#scans-file) file can be used.

-To store events alongside motion data when there are multiple tracking systems simulatenously in use, it is recommended to designate a tracking system to the events file.
+To store events alongside motion data when there are multiple tracking systems simultaneously in use, it is recommended to assign a tracking system to the events file.
 Such an events file name would include the `tracksys` key and look like `sub-<label>[_ses-<label>]_task-<label>[_acq-<label>][_run-<index>]_tracksys-<label>_events.tsv`.
 Event latencies can then be related to motion samples of multiple tracking systems also by using `acq_time` column entries in the `scans.tsv`.
-The same principle applies when the events file is saved alongside a simulatneously recorded non-motion data (for example EEG).
+The same principle applies when the events file is saved alongside a simultaneously recorded non-motion data (for example EEG).

 ### Sidecar JSON (`*_motion.json`)